 Forex breakout strategies inherently carry risks, and it’s critical to have a risk management plan to minimise potential losses.
 Traders can employ several methods to manage their risk.
 One popular technique is to set a stop-loss order, which automatically closes your trade if the price reaches a certain level, thereby preserving your capital.
 Another technique is to only risk a small percentage of your trading account on each trade.
 This way, even if you have a couple of losing trades, it won’t significantly impact your account balance.

 Furthermore, diversification is also a potent risk-minimising strategy.
 By trading a range of forex pairs or other financial instruments, you can spread your risk.
-If one pair doesn’t perform well, your other trades can cover for its losses.
+If one pair doesn’t perform well, your other trades can cover its losses.

 Maximising Profit in Breakout Trading